akazukin5151/koneko/README.md

 # Roadmap

+* In-depth usage documentation; use letters to represent modes (at least in public docs) rather than numbers
     * Make sure the diagrams in HACKING.md is up-to-date
 * `q` cli command to go to frequents
 * Access browse cache from koneko main, move clear cache to be inside browse cache
-* In-depth usage documentation?

 ## Features